bigmlcom/bigmler/docs/index.rst

 General configuration
 ---------------------
 --username      BigML's username.
 If left unspecified, it will default to the
-                values of the ``BIGML_USERNAME`` environment variable.
---api-key       BigML's api_key.
-If left unspecified, it will default to the
-                values of the ``BIGML_API_KEY`` environment variable.
---dev           Uses FREE development environment.
-Sizes must be under 1MB
+                values of the ``BIGML_USERNAME`` environment variable --api-key       BigML's api_key.
+If left unspecified, it will default to the values of the ``BIGML_API_KEY`` environment variable --dev           Uses FREE development environment.
+Sizes must be under 1MB though
-                though.
---debug         Activates debug level and shows log info for each https request.
+--debug         Activates debug level and shows log info for each https request

 Basic Functionality
 -------------------